jakobfriedl/conquest/docs/4-CLIENT.md

 ## Agent Console

 An **Agent Console** is opened in the bottom panel when an agent is interacted with.
 It features an input field at the bottom where the command can be entered, a large textarea, where output can by selected and copied, as well as a search field for filtering the output.
+The console input field features tab-autocompletion for commands and supports searching through the command history using the up and down arrow keys.

 ![Console View](../assets/client-3.png)
 ![Console Filter](../assets/client-5.png)